Our agile app building platform is the foundation for innovative digital experiences at scale for mobile, desktop and beyond

 Recognizing apps that engage students, faculty, staff, and visitors for new student orientation.
 Specially highlighting their creativity and capability to be iterative during COVID-19 to virtual or hybrid experiences.

-The winner: University of Central Florida
+The winner: University of Central Florida (UCF Mobile)

 University of Central Florida created a virtual NSO experience to increase student engagement by rolling out content and functionalities that help students during their first week as UCF students.
 They used Modo’s Quick Polls, Photo Stories and targeted communications to successfully promote school spirit, gauge excitement and prepare students for their UCF life.